Non-Degree Special Students and Visiting PhD Scholars

 - Receive full student status, including an official statement of attendance at Columbia.

-Please note: Not all departments or programs offer admission as a Non-Degree Special Student.
+Please note: Not all departments or programs offer admission to non-degree special students.
 Before beginning the application process, prospective students should contact the department or program to ascertain whether non-degree admission is offered and if a faculty member is willing to serve as an advisor.

-If your institution/program does not appear in the International Exchange Scholars section above, please follow these instructions:
+If your institution/program does not appear in the International Exchange Scholars section above and you wish to apply as a non-degree special student, please follow these instructions:

 - Curriculum vitae